Shark WS632 WandVac Review

 • Deep cleaning: 88.05%

 Despite the low airflow, the Shark WandVac results were impressive.
-It picked up in the high 90s in most surface debris experiments.
+It reached the high 90s in most surface debris experiments.

-One experiment dragging down the score is the deep cleaning test, which was sub-90% because of the low airflow.
+One experiment that is dragging down the score is the deep cleaning test, which scored below 90% due to the low airflow.

 Hard Floor Results